-(OKHRHDC) has moved to alter or amend the court's findings of fact and conclusions of law
+(OKHRHDC) has moved to alter or amend the court's findings of fact and conclusions of law pursuant to Mass.
+R. Civ.
+P. 59(e).

-OKHRHDC's Requested Findings of Fact.
+OKHRHDC's Requested Findings of Fact,

 In general OKHRHDC's Requested Findings of Fact have been dealt with in stipulations and in the court's findings.
 However, the court will formally take judicial notice that the Regulations of the Old King's Highway Regional Historic District Commission include certain "Guidelines." which include section B. "Recommendations to Applicants" including the following: